 The Arena Powerskin ST combines a lot of awesomeness in one suit: excellent compression, increased durability, and plenty of colors and patterns to choose from.

-While these tech suits don’t have the same amount of elastane as the top-tier suits, it’s still a very fast suit and provides excellent compression.
+While these tech suits don’t have the same amount of elastane as the top-tier suits, they are still very fast racing suits and provide excellent compression, especially considering the budget-friendly price point.

 More of a low-rise swimsuit, the Powerskin ST 2.0 has a paneled construction and flat-lock seams that hug your body comfortably.